Pension Planning

 Key Points to Remember

-• The UAE imposes no income tax on any pension payments, regardless of source.
-UK pension income is therefore 0% taxable in the UAE
+• The UAE imposes zero personal income tax on any pension payments, regardless of source.
+Your UK pension is therefore 0% taxable in the UAE

 FAQs